My nephew sent me a picture of one of his cupcake creations this morning.

 I regret that so much.
 I have friends who spent their high school years making short films with their friends, friends who learned to play guitar or other instruments, even friends who kept writing short stories.
-Meanwhile, I grew into a woman who wouldn’t take the New Yorker to the swimming pool when I lived in a very conservative community because I was afraid of my neighbor’s comments.
-I had spent years nurturing the part of me that cared too much about what people think instead of nurturing the true part of me, the weird and fun part.
+Meanwhile, I grew into a woman who cared all too much about what other people think.
+I was the classic people pleaser because I spent years nurturing the part of me that cared too much about what people think instead of nurturing the true part of me, the weird and fun part.

 The good news is that it’s not too late.
 I’ll soon have no children at home to be humiliated by my very existence.
 And when your husband is in a Devo Tribute band, the bar for the amount of humiliation you can bring to the family is very, very high.
 My interests at the moment aren’t all that esoteric: reading, writing, photography, cooking.
 But I’m looking for a chance to let my freak flag fly and I’m hoping you guys will join me for the journey.

 In the meantime, let’s all be inspired, as I am so frequently, by Southern Culture on the Skids.